finos/rune-dsl/documentation/documentation.rst

 Purpose
 """""""

-One of the objectives of the CDM is to express some of the ISDA Definitions as machine executable formulas, to confirm that the CDM can be applied to standardise the industry processes that use those definitions.
-The ISDA 2006 definitions of the **Fixed Amount** and **Floating Amount** have been used as an initial scope.

-To this effect, the Rosetta grammar has been developed to support such expressions.
+One of the objectives of the CDM is to express some of the ISDA Definitions as machine executable formulas, to confirm that the CDM can be applied to standardise the industry calculation processes that use those definitions.
+The ISDA 2006 definitions of the **Fixed Amount** and **Floating Amount** have been used as an initial scope and the Rosetta grammar has been developed to support such expressions.

 Syntax
 """"""

-The calculation syntax has three components:
+The calculation syntax has four components:

+* **name** prefixed with the ``calculation`` qualifier and followed by an associated definition, ideally referencing the ISDA Definition that the calculation is meant to implement
 * **calculation** provided as a formula following an initial ``:``
 * **arguments** provided as inputs to that calculation after a syntactic ``where``, each specified using a ``:`` and sourced from model components
-* **function** (possibly) required to further transform those model components to form the arguments
+* **function** (possibly) required to further transform those model components and build the arguments

-The application of this syntax to the ``FloatingAmount`` as per the ISDA Definitions provides a good illustration:
+The application of this syntax to ``FloatingAmount`` as per the ISDA Definitions provides a good illustration:

 .. code-block:: Java

- calculation FloatingAmount
+ calculation FloatingAmount <"2006 ISDA Definition Article 6 Section 6.1.
+Calculation of a Floating Amount: Subject to the provisions of Section 6.4 (Negative Interest Rates), the Floating Amount payable by a party on a Payment Date will be: (a) if Compounding is not specified for the Swap Transaction or that party, an amount calculated on a formula basis for that Payment Date or for the related Calculation Period as follows: Floating Amount = Calculation Amount × Floating Rate + Spread × Floating Rate Day Count Fraction (b) if “Compounding” is specified to be applicable to the Swap Transaction or that party and 'Flat Compounding' is not specified, an amount equal to the sum of the Compounding Period Amounts for each of the Compounding Periods in the related Calculation Period; or (c) if 'Flat Compounding' is specified to be applicable to the Swap Transaction or that party, an amount equal to the sum of the Basic Compounding Period Amounts for each of the Compounding Periods in the related Calculation Period plus the sum of the Additional Compounding Period Amounts for each such Compounding Period.">
  {
   floatingAmount : calculationAmount * ( floatingRate + spread ) * dayCountFraction